Safestore and Our Environment

 Security Operate safe and secure facility Across all existing and new stores

-Energy Performance Certificate Rated B or higher Across all new stores
+Energy Performance Certificate (or equivalent) Rated B or higher All new stores

 Construction material: recycled content